 Cast all your votes for Dancing.

-In spite of our discomfort at the sharp cutting of the soul surgeon and our struggles to die to our lower selves, the spiritual elder, the soul surgeon, the true minister, the true friend also calls out to our real selves, our higher selves.
+In spite of our discomfort at the sharp cutting of the soul surgeon and our struggles to die to our lower selves, the spiritual elder, the soul surgeon, the true human-rights advocate and minister, the true friend also calls out to our real selves, our higher selves.

 We Should Talk About This Problem